vanilla/docs/content/developer/vanilla-cli/bundling-process.md

 menu:
   developer:
     parent: cli
+versioning:
+  added: 2.4.2
 ---

-The Vanilla CLI's sass and javascript build processes provide multiple methods to import other sass/css or javascript files.
+The Vanilla CLI's sass and javascript build processes provide multiple methods to import other sass/css or javascript files. *This only works with the built-in build processes.*

 ## Javascript

 The javascript files are bundled *not concatenated*.
 Concatenation is how many legacy process work.
 A legacy build script would need to define the order that javscript files would get loaded in and they would get attatched to each other in order.
-Each file place their contents in the global namespace and rely on their particular order to only reference things loaded before themselves.
+Each file would place their contents in the global namespace and rely on their particular order to only reference things loaded before themselves.
 Bundling allows import/require statements to be resolved dynamically, and be deduplicated.
 All dependancies must be implicitly defined at the top of each file.

 ### Syntax